dsw7/MetAromatic/README.md

 Note that the Euclidean distances between TYR aromatic carbon atoms and MET remain unchanged.
 Many PDB entries contain multiple chains denoted using capital letters.
 By default, this program searches for "A" delimited chains.
 Some researchers may, however, be interested in searching for aromatic interactions in a different chain within a multichain protein.
 The `--chain` parameter can be used to specify the chain:
 ```
-$ python runner.py --code 1rcy --cutoff_distance 4.5 --cutoff_angle 60 --model rm --chain B
+$ python runner.py --ai --code 1rcy --cutoff_distance 4.5 --cutoff_angle 60 --model rm --chain B
 ```
 In this case, no results are returned because the PDB entry 1rcy does not contain a "B" chain.
 But what about bridging interactions?
 Bridging interactions are interactions whereby two or more aromatic residues meet the criteria of the Met-aromatic algorithm, for example, in the example below:
 ![Alt text](docs/tyr-bridge.png?raw=true "Title")
-We can specify a search for bridging interactions, instead of conventional aromatic interactions, using the `--query` parameter.
-The default is `ai` for "aromatic interactions". `bi` can be instead be passed to search for bridges meeting defined Met-aromatic criteria.
+We can specify a search for bridging interactions, instead of conventional aromatic interactions, using the `--bi` flag.
 For example, to search for bridging interactions with a 7.0 Angstrom MET SD / midpoint distance in 6LU7:
 ```
-$ python runner.py --code 6lu7 --query bi --cutoff_distance 7.0
+$ python runner.py --bi --code 6lu7 --cutoff_distance 7.0
 ```
 Which will return a list as follows:
 ```